Search

 Highest Altitude: 4,792 m/15,722 ft Lhonak

-Have your morning meal and advance to the Kanchenjunga glacier trail.
-An initial gradual walk from Khambachen takes you to Ramtang, where you can exploreRamtang Monastery.
-The trail onwards to Ramtang is quite challenging alongside the Kanchenjunga Glacier.
-A 6-hour trek from Khambachen (4,792 m/15,722 ft) takes you to Lhonak, covering 9.2 km / 5.7 miles.
-Overnight and dinner will be at Lhonak’s accommodation point.
+Have your morning meal and continue your journey to the Kanchenjunga glacier sections.
+An initial gradual walk from Khambachen takes you to Ramtang, where you can explore Ramtang Monastery.
+The route to Ramtang is quite challenging as it involves walking alongside the Kanchenjunga Glacier.
+A 6-hour trek from Khambachen takes you to Lhonak, covering a distance of 9.2 km (5.7 miles).

 Itinerary Details